hashicorp/terraform-provider-vsphere/website/docs/r/vnic.html.markdown

 ## Argument Reference

 * `portgroup` - (Optional) Portgroup to attach the nic to.
 Do not set if you set distributed_switch_port.
-* `distributed_switch_port` - (Optional) UUID of the DVSwitch the nic will be attached to.
+* `distributed_switch_port` - (Optional) UUID of the vdswitch the nic will be attached to.
 Do not set if you set portgroup.
 * `distributed_port_group` - (Optional) Key of the distributed portgroup the nic will connect to.
 * `ipv4` - (Optional) IPv4 settings.
 Either this or `ipv6` needs to be set.
 See [IPv4 options](#ipv4-options) below.
 * `ipv6` - (Optional) IPv6 settings.
 Either this or `ipv6` needs to be set.
 See [IPv6 options](#ipv6-options) below.